AaronBertrand/ParamParser/README.md

 ### Dependencies / How to Start

-You need to have the latest ScriptDom.dll locally in order to use the related classes here, but we can't legally give you that file.
-After that, you can import the ParamParser module, and then run `Get-ParsedParams` with a string, a database, a file, or a directory.
+You need to have the latest `ScriptDom.dll` locally in order to use the related classes here, but we can't share that file here, so we help you download it from [here](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download) to your script root.
+After that, you can import the ParamParser module, and then run `Get-ParsedParams` with a raw string, one or more database sources, one or more files, or one or more directories.

 - Clone this repository
+- In any PS session, `cd` to the repository folder
-- Run `init.ps1`, which will extract the latest version of `ScriptDom.dll` from [here](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download) into the script root
+- Run `init.ps1`, which will extract the latest version of `ScriptDom.dll` and register the DLL
-- To run, in any PS session, `cd` to the repository folder, then:
+- To run:
   - `Import-Module ./ParamParser.psm1`
     - If testing local changes, add `-Force` to overwrite
   - **For input:**